ventolab/CellphoneDB/README.md

 CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
 Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.

-For more details on the analysis check the [results documentation](Docs/RESULTS-DOCUMENTATION.md) or our protocols paper [Efremova et al 2020](https://www.nature.com/articles/s41596-020-0292-x).
+For more details on the analysis check the [results documentation](Docs/RESULTS-DOCUMENTATION.md), our protocols paper [Efremova et al 2020](https://www.nature.com/articles/s41596-020-0292-x) or [Garcia-Alonso et al](https://www.nature.com/articles/s41588-021-00972-2) (for CellphoneDB v3).

 ## New in CellPhoneDB v3